JuliaData/DataFrames.jl/docs/src/man/comparisons.md

 ### Mutating operations

-!!! note

-    Some of the operations mutate the tables so every operation assumes that it is done on the original data frame.

 | Operation          | pandas                                                | DataFrames.jl                                |
 |:-------------------|:------------------------------------------------------|:---------------------------------------------|
 | Add new columns    | `df['z1'] = df['z'] + 1`                              | `df.z1 = df.z .+ 1`                          |